PVC Melting Point, Properties, Applications, Advantages & Disadvantages:

 Both materials have their pros and cons.
 PVC is fire and water-resistant and very temperature-stable; conversely, polyester is highly flammable but resistant to many atrocities like chemicals, water, wrinkles, and stretching.

 PVC is used for clothing, roofing membranes, upholstery, flexible hoses, pipes, ceiling tiles, and insulation for electrical cables.
-Talking bout Polyester, its best applications are synthetic fiber, plastic bottles, power belting, floppy disk liners, sails, high-strength thread/ropes, etc.
+Talking about Polyester, its best applications are synthetic fiber, plastic bottles, power belting, floppy disk liners, sails, high-strength thread/ropes, etc.

 Is PVC biodegradable?